gsi-upm/ewetasker_server/README.md

 $ openssl genrsa -out ewetasker.pem 2048
 ```

-Then you must modify the config.ini file located in /ewetasker/config/, to change the path to the .pem file with the name you have choosen.
+Then you must modify the docker-compose.yaml file, to change the path to the .pem file with the name you have choosen.

 ```
-[CERTS]

-BASE_PATH = certs/ewetasker.pem
+version: '2'
+services:
+  api:
+  ...
+    - CERTS_PATH=certs/ewetasker.pem
+  ...
 ```
 To continue, go to /etc folder in your computer path and change your configuration to enable enough memory to use Elasticsearch: